pjreddie/darknet/README.md

   * for training on small objects, add the parameter `small_object=1` in the last layer [region] in your cfg-file

   * for training with a large number of objects in each image, add the parameter `max=200` or higher value in the last layer [region] in your cfg-file

+  * to speedup training (with decreasing detection accuracy) do Fine-Tuning instead of Transfer-Learning, set param `stopbackward=1` in one of the penultimate convolutional layers, for example here: https://github.com/AlexeyAB/darknet/blob/cad4d1618fee74471d335314cb77070fee951a42/cfg/yolo-voc.2.0.cfg#L202

 2. After training - for detection: